Harry Blackmun: Post-Supreme Court

 In 2004 the Library of Congress released Blackmun's voluminous files.
 He had kept all the documents from every case, notes the justices passed between themselves, 10% of the mail he received, and numerous other documents.
-After Blackmun announced his retirement from the Court, he recorded a 38-hour oral history with one of his former law clerks, former Yale Law School dean Harold Koh, which was also released.
+After Blackmun announced his retirement from the Court, he recorded a 38-hour oral history with one of his former law clerks, future Yale Law School dean Harold Koh, which was also released.
 In it, he discusses his thoughts on everything from his important Court cases to the Supreme Court piano, though some Supreme Court experts such as David Garrow have cast doubt on the accuracy of some of Blackmun's recollections, especially his thoughts on the Court's deliberations on Roe v.
 Wade.

 Based on these papers, Linda Greenhouse of The New York Times wrote Becoming Justice Blackmun: Harry Blackmun's Supreme Court Journey.
 Jan Crawford's Supreme Conflict also draws heavily from the papers.

+Blackmun's former Supreme Court seat is currently held by Ketanji Brown Jackson.